erthink/libmdbx/README.md

 6. **Guarantee data integrity** after crash unless this was explicitly neglected in favour of write performance.

-7. Supports Linux, Windows, MacOS, FreeBSD, DragonFly, Solaris, OpenSolaris, OpenIndiana, NetBSD, OpenBSD and other systems compliant with **POSIX.1-2008**.
+7. Supports Linux, Windows, MacOS, Android, iOS, FreeBSD, DragonFly, Solaris, OpenSolaris, OpenIndiana, NetBSD, OpenBSD and other systems compliant with **POSIX.1-2008**.